Overwhelmingly positive feedback – Heartland Reverse Mortgage 2020 survey

 Heartland Reverse Mortgages recognised for commitment to customers

-Heartland Reverse Mortgages has been awarded Consumer Trusted accreditation for the fourth year in a row after meeting the strict Consumer Trusted Code of Conduct.
+We’re excited to announce Heartland has been awarded Consumer Trusted accreditation for the fourth year in a row for its reverse mortgage product.

 Here’s one way to fund a more comfortable retirement

-According to a recent survey, 96% of customers were either very or extremely satisfied with their Heartland Reverse Mortgage
+96% of customers satisfied with a Heartland Reverse Mortgage

 The overall response for those who took out a Heartland Reverse Mortgage was overwhelmingly positive, with 96% of customers responding they were either very satisfied or extremely satisfied.

-Mortgage deferral scheme not the only solution for older Kiwis
+Mortgage deferral isn’t the only solution for older Kiwis

-The Reserve Bank’s announcement of the extension of the mortgage deferral scheme from 27 September 2020 to 31 March 2021 may result in relief to some borrowers.
-However, for others, the relief may only be temporary.
+The Reserve Bank’s extension of the mortgage deferral scheme from 27 September 2020 to 31 March 2021 may only result in relief for some borrowers.

 New challenges for retirees in post COVID New Zealand

-Many New Zealanders are retiring without the funds they need to support the lifestyle they want to live.
-In the post COVID-19 environment, this trend is expected to continue.
+Many Kiwis are retiring without the funds they need to support their dream lifestyle.
+Post COVID-19, this trend is expected to continue.

 Key findings from retirement income policy review